tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter2.md

 !!! info "Your mother was absolutely correct."

 `Ugh.
+Great.
 Just...  don't tell her that, OK?
 I'll never hear the end of it,` he grumbled.

 !!! info "So, the hunger and dehydration are side effects of some of the genetic modifications that are still ongoing, though most of it is done.
 You have been unconscious for approximately 24 hours."

-`WHAT....
-WHAT HAVE YOU DONE TO ME??!!`
+`Wait...
+What...
+WHAT.
+HAVE.
+YOU.
+DONE??!!`

 !!! info "I've unlocked your daimonic progression levels.
 We will be training to increase your body's power, strength, coordination, and endurance, as well as focusing your mental acuity on both psychic energy and elemental manipulation."